magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/packages-downgraded-after-upgrading-from-2.4.4-to-2.4.4-p1.md

 ---
 title: "Packages downgraded after upgrading from 2.4.4 to 2.4.4-p1"
-labels: 2.4.4,Magento Commerce,Magento Commerce Cloud,Magento Open Source,packages downgraded,upgrading,known issues,patches,troubleshooting,Adobe Commerce,cloud infrastructure,on-premises,composer:update command,modules
+labels: 2.4.4,Magento Commerce,Magento Commerce Cloud,Magento Open Source,packages downgraded,upgrading,known issues,patches,troubleshooting,Adobe Commerce,cloud infrastructure,on-premises,composer update command,modules
 ---

 This article provides a hotfix for the issue when merchants on version 2.4.4 run the `composer update` command, and then the packages (modules) listed below are getting downgraded to their earlier versions which are not compatible with version 2.4.4 and are only supposed to be used with version 2.4.5 and above.